Ways you have helped wild animals - BC SPCA

 2019

-• Through a partnership with UBC’s Animal Welfare Program, the BC SPCA’s own Erin Ryan conducted her MSc studying the humaneness, efficacy and non-target species of captive-bolt traps.
-Dr. Sara Dubois, BC SPCA chief scientific officer and UBC Adjunct Professor, was a co-supervisor for the project.
+• Through a partnership with UBC’s Animal Welfare Program, BC SPCA experts contributed to research resulting in: the humaneness, efficacy and non-target species of captive-bolt traps.

-• Bill S-203, Ending the Captivity of Whales and Dolphins Act, is passed.
-The Bill bans capture and confinement of whales and dolphins, while also banning breeding of captive cetaceans – a North American first
+• Bill S-203, Ending the Captivity of Whales and Dolphins Act, passed.
+The Bill bans capture and confinement of whales and dolphins, while also banning breeding of captive cetaceans – a North American first.

 • The BC SPCA’s AnimalKind accreditation program wins “Outstanding Organization” Clements Award.
 The Clements Awards were created by The Fur-Bearers, one of Canada’s oldest wildlife protection organizations, to acknowledge individuals and organizations who have contributed to the welfare of fur-bearing animals.